mWater/minimongo/README.md

 ### Upserting

+`db.sometable.upsert(doc, success, error)` can take either a single document or multiple documents (array) for the first parameter.

+*Note*: Only applies to local databases for now, not RemoteDb

+### Resolving upserts

+Upserts are stored in local databases in a special state to record that they are upserts, not cached rows.

+To resolve the upsert (for example once sent to central db), use resolveUpsert on collection

-`db.upsert(doc, success, error)` can take either a single document or multiple documents (array) for the first parameter
+`db.sometable.resolveUpsert(doc, success, error)` can take either a single document or multiple documents (array) for the first parameter.

 ### IndexedDb